 Medicaid is a US Department of Social Services program that provides financial assistance in paying for home aid or a nursing home for qualifying individuals.
 There are a lot of existing misconceptions about the difficulties of qualifying for Medicaid.
 A common misconception is that applicants need to run their finances to the ground to qualify.
 Medicaid requirements regarding household income are notoriously prohibitive.

-If you or a loved one needs help in applying for Medicaid, our experienced Long Island Medicaid planning attorneys at Schlessel Law, PLLC can help.
-We can evaluate your eligibility status, assist you with the application process, and set up asset protection measures for your estate.
-We can help protect and exempt your assets should you need to apply for assistance.
+If you or a loved one needs help with Medicaid application, our experienced Long Island Medicaid planning attorneys at Schlessel Law, PLLC can help.
+We can evaluate and review your eligibility status, assist you with the application process, and set up asset protection measures for your estate.
+If you have not taken sufficient measures to prepare for your extended care, Medicaid’s estate recovery program may ensnare you.
+Through this initiative, Medicaid can recover nursing home expenses from your estate.
+Our Nassau County estate planning attorneys can help you with asset protection and exempt your assets should you need to apply for assistance.

 To qualify for Medicaid in New York, you must be:

 You must also be one of the following: